Jun

 The last commercial licensed release in Europe was a survival horror game called Deep Fear, released by Sega Europe in November 1998.

-This is yet another console that i like to use from time to time.
-I do believe that if Sony had not released the Playstation when they did the Sega Saturn would have been a lot more successful.
-Long live the Saturn.
+This is yet another console that I like to use from time to time and I do believe that if Sony had not released the Playstation when they did the Sega Saturn would have been up there with the best.